Yuzhe98/galpy/Possible-galpy-extensions.md

     - [x] A Tri-axial logarithmic potential
     - [ ] An Einasto density profile
     - [x] The perfect ellipsoid ([de Zeeuw 1985](http://adsabs.harvard.edu/abs/1985MNRAS.216..273D))
-    - [ ] A triaxial Staeckel potential in a sensible way
+    - [ ] A triaxial Staeckel potential in a sensible way (other than the perfect ellipsoid)
     - [x] A radially exponential disk with a vertical sech profile, or with a general vertical profile (**done!** through DiskSCFPotential)
     - [ ] A power-law potential with flattening in the density (straightforward based on EllipsoidalPotential)
     - [ ] A power-law potential with an exponential cut-off and flattening in the density (bulge model in Binney & Tremaine 2008; straightforward based on EllipsoidalPotential)